odin-lang/odin-lang.org/content/docs/wasm.md

 Odin offers two targets useful to write WASM for plugins. `wasi_wasm32` implements the [WASI Preview 1 API](https://github.com/WebAssembly/WASI). `freestanding_wasm32` implements no API by default and needs to import and export everything needed.
 Also, like all freestanding targets, the default allocator is not set.

-For a WASM module that exports two functions, it is useful to set the llocator in a lazily initialized global variable.
+For a WASM module that exports two functions, it is useful to set the allocator in a lazily initialized global variable.

 ```odin
 import "base:runtime"